Extreme operating excellence in life

 I was a pretty great student through most of grade school - I cared deeply about my classes and gave the maximum effort in extracurriculars and sports while remaining numb to the setbacks (like never making the volleyball team in high school).

 In my senior year of high school, I reallocated a lot of my time from conventional school-related activities towards learning about startups and tech, building small projects and meeting people in the space.
 Through the help of a student program, I was building a foundational passion for wanting to work on tech companies.
-The peak of those experiences, and also the trough of the level of mental commitment I was giving school, was a high school internship at a big bank working on machine learning projects in the summer after my senior year of high school.
-I felt so mentally zen and loved putting in as much effort as I could.
-Unlike school, it felt real and it was what I was chasing at the time.
+The peak of those experiences — and also the trough of the mental commitment I was giving to school — was a high school internship at a big bank working on machine learning projects in the summer after my senior year of high school.
+I felt mentally zen and enjoyed putting in as much effort as I could.
+Unlike school, it felt real and the right thing to chase.

-It represented a local maxima in my life for having deep care and dedication to something—to the level that I would be thinking about it in the shower, on commutes, before going to bed, etc.
+That time represented a local maxima in my life for having deep care and dedication to something—to the level that I would be thinking about it in the shower, on commutes, and before going to bed.

 Because in the four years succeeding that time, in university when I studied software engineering, I progressed to the other end of the spectrum and became a mediocre student, losing the level of care and attention for the ‘main thing’.